Computational Pathology: A Survey Review and The Way Forward: Model Learning for CPath

+In one work, a ResNet-50 backbone followed by independent decoders (a pyramid scene parsing network for segmentation and a fully-connected layer for classification) was used to solve 11 different tasks (4 segmentation based and 7 classification based) \cite{280}.

+With significantly less computation, the MTL model achieved comparable or better results to single task learning in classification, but comparatively worse results in segmentation.
+Similarly, in \cite{241}, a ResNet-50 with two parallel branches to perform segmentation and classification, was able to achieve comparable results on both tasks through an MTL approach.

-Multi-task networks represent an interesting field of exploration.
-We believe this is an exciting area because it may reduce the necessity to train multiple deep neural networks to perform different tasks.
-While the results from the previous works are impressive, there is still work to be done in this field.
-In \cite{332} it was found that model performance may be sensitive to the number and type of tasks used during training.
-Specifically, combining certain (unrelated) tasks could lead to adverse interference of the features and deteriorate the performance compared to a single-task setting.
-How to weigh different task objectives during training and select optimal tasks to be trained together is yet to be decided and requires further exploration.
+While the results are impressive, there is still work to be done in this field.
+One work found that model performance may be sensitive to the number and type of tasks used during training \cite{332}.
+If the tasks are unrelated, this could deteriorate the performance compared to a single-task setting.
+How to weigh different task objectives and select optimal tasks to be trained together is yet an active area of research \cite{NEURIPS2018_432aca3a, royer2023scalarization}.
+MTL represents an interesting field of research in CPath as it may reduce the necessity to train multiple deep neural networks to perform different tasks.